cityofcapetown/ds_team/README.md

 ## About Us

-We are a central Data Science team that collaborate with our colleagues across the organisation on a wide range of projects, such as finance, water, energy, urban waste, transport, safey and securty, health, and more.
+We are a central Data Science team that are part of the Future Planning & Resilience directorate and Organisational Performance Management department.
+We collaborate with our colleagues across the organisation on a wide range of projects, such as finance, water, energy, urban waste, transport, safey and securty, health, and more.
 We use data and our technical skills to provide insights and reduce uncertainty, to help the organisation focus their actions and ultimately benefit Cape Town residents and industries.

 ## Why do we exist?